-Before submitting an application on-line, the Rural Utilities Service (RUS) strongly encourages you to obtain all necessary sign-ups, credentials and authorizations well in advance of the deadline including the required SAM.gov registration.
+The Rural Utilities Service (RUS) strongly encourages applicants to obtain all necessary signups, credentials and authorizations well in advance of the deadline including the required SAM.gov registration.
 Grants.gov requires some one-time credentialing and online authentication procedures.
 These procedures may take several business days to complete.
 Several requirements on Grants.gov and SAM.gov call for an annual update; applicants should also ensure that their credentials and authorizations are up-to-date.